-Wireless Seismic’s recording systems enable contractors to efficiently tackle the most challenging seismic projects by delivering commercially compelling solutions for high-density and conventional surveys, passive monitoring projects, and hard-to-access areas, such as the recording units of the METIS R&D program.
+Wireless Seismic’s recording systems enable contractors to efficiently tackle the most challenging seismic projects by delivering commercially compelling solutions for high-density and conventional surveys, passive monitoring projects, and hard-to-access areas.
 Our systems are designed to eliminate problems associated with traditional cabled systems, while at the same time eradicating the barriers associated with cableless systems.

 Wireless Seismic’s RT2 was designed from the ground up to eliminate problems associated with traditional cabled systems, while at the same time eradicating the barriers associated with cable-less systems.